5 most controversial presidential elections in Nigeria's history | Pulse Nigeria

 The dispute arose after Shagari had received the necessary threshold by winning 25% in 12 states and 20% in Kano State, which he claimed was two-thirds of the required 25% threshold and represented the remaining 0.66 in the constitutional threshold.

-However, Awolowo argued that the threshold should be rounded up to thirteen states, which Shagari had not met, but the Supreme Court ruled in favour of the latter who went on to become Nigeria's first elected president.
+However, Awolowo argued that the threshold should be rounded up to thirteen states, which Shagari had not met.
+Still, the Supreme Court ruled in favour of the latter, who became Nigeria's first elected president.

 The annulled June 12 election